-&lt;sup>25 Prior to the 2016 award cycle, an IHE wishing to be designated as eligible by ED submitted an application with relevant enrollment and E&G data.
+&lt;sup>25 Prior to the 2016 award cycle, an IHE wishing to be designated as eligible by ED submitted an application with relevant enrollment and E&G expenditures data.
 ED would verify the information, review any waiver applications, and then designate an institution as "eligible" or "ineligible."
 Beginning with the 2016 award cycle, ED annually develops an eligibility matrix (EM) that lists potentially eligible institutions using ED data.
 An IHE appearing on the EM as potentially eligible is not required to submit additional data to ED; rather, it must submit an eligibility certification, provided by ED.
-IHEs that do not appear on the EM may submit an application with institutional data showing they meet program eligibility requirements or may submit a waiver request for the relevant data element (e.g., low E&G, enrollment of needy students).
-See U.S. Department of Education, "Eligibility Designations and Applications for Waiver of Eligibility Requirements; Programs Under Parts A and F of Title III of the Higher Education Act of 1965, as Amended (HEA), and Programs Under Title V of the HEA," 80 Federal Register 72423, December 19, 2015.
+IHEs that do not appear on the EM may submit an application with institutional data showing they meet program eligibility requirements or may submit a waiver request for the relevant data element (e.g., low E&G expenditures, enrollment of needy students).
+See U.S. Department of Education, "Eligibility Designations and Applications for Waiving Eligibility Requirements; Programs Under Parts A and F of Title III and Programs Under

-report annually to ED regarding the institution's progress towards achieving its objectives, and provide for fiscal control and fund accounting procedures necessary to ensure the proper disbursement and accounting for grant funds.
+Secretary, the institution may then apply for a SIP grant.
+SIP grants are awarded through a competitive process.
+The SIP application must, among other requirements, detail the institution's comprehensive development plan, describe the policies it will use to ensure that the federal funds awarded will be used to supplement and not supplant funds that would have otherwise been made available for the authorized activities described in Section 311(b), provide for making at least one report annually to ED regarding the institution's progress towards achieving its objectives, and provide for fiscal control and fund accounting procedures necessary to ensure the proper disbursement and accounting for grant funds.
 Applications are selected based on the score of a review panel; the applications with the highest score are selected for funding.